vippsas/vipps-woocommerce/readme.txt

 = 2018.0x.xx version 1.0.5 =
 * Fix - Shipping details callback returned prices wrongly formatted for some locales
 * Fix - "Vipps as default" was always on (Thanks to Jacob von der Lippe for the bug report)
+* Fix - Availability now depends on currency and is subject to filters.
+Express checkout only shown when available
+* Improvement - Filters and hooks added

 = 2018.09.12 version 1.0.4 =
 * Change - Added more logging for shipping metods